Single ‘murder hornet’ may have sparked insect’s ongoing aggressive Europe invasion

-Single ‘murder hornet’ queen may have sparked insect’s aggressive invasion of Europe
+Single ‘murder hornet’ queen may have led insect’s aggressive invasion of Europe

 Scientists say findings are both ‘bad news’ and ‘good news’ for control of the invasive species in Europe

-“Murder hornets” in Europe likely descended from a single mated queen hornet that somehow arrived in France in 2004, according to a new study.
+So-called ‘murder hornets’ in Europe probably descended from a single mated queen hornet that somehow arrived in France in 2004, according to a new study.

 The Asian or yellow-legged hornet (Vespa velutina) is an invasive species in Europe and a known predator of other insects such as honeybees, hoverflies, and other wasps, posing risks to apiculture and biodiversity.

-Although the insect is not aggressive in nature, the giant hornet that measures up to 4 cm in length can deliver a painful sting, earning it the name “murder hornets.”
+Although the insect is not aggressive in nature, the it measures up to 4cm and can deliver a painful sting, earning it the ‘murder hornet’ nickname.

 Previous studies suggest the hornets, native to Asia, were first introduced from China into Europe in 2004, and in the subsequent years the insect has spread aggressively across the continent.